 She posted that every time she posts videos of herself exercising, she gets questions to the tune of: “Are you trying to lose weight?
 I’m confused.”

 This individual generously posts that she is NOT trying to lose weight and is thrilled with the clinically obese body she has, after gaining a lot of weight over the past few years.

 She generously preaches the virtues of loving your body no matter how overweight and to stop worrying about what the scale says, how big your waist is, cellulite, etc.

-When I was a personal trainer I had clients who were not overweight but just wanted a kickass workout program.
+I had many clients who were not overweight but just wanted a kickass workout program.

 They thrived on the challenge of getting their body to do things that it had never done before.

-I also remember one fat female client whose goal was to get fit enough to pass a fitness test for a job she wanted to apply for: repairing phone poles.
+I also remember one large female client whose goal was to get fit enough to pass a fitness test for a job she wanted to apply for: repairing phone poles.
 This required climbing.